Hey! Thanks for visiting my site. My name is Julia, and this is a little bit about me . . .

 Digging myself out of rock bottom was a long and painful process, and if I didn’t have writing, I don’t know if I could have done it.
 But I did, and now, after years of straddling the line between relapse and recovery, I’ve finally committed to the latter.
 It’s been almost three years since my last hospitalization, and I don’t plan on returning ever again.

-I’m currently a high school senior and live in the peaceful town of West Hartford with my two moms, my younger brother, and my four cats.
+I’m a soon-to-be freshman at Emerson College in Boston, Massachusetts.
+I currently live in the peaceful town of West Hartford, Connecticut with my two moms, my younger brother, and my four cats.
 Some other interesting facts about me are:

 I’ve been a vegetarian for as long as I can remember.

 My favorite food is my mom’s chocolate chip banana bread.